slackero/phpwcms-extended/phpwcms-languageSwitch/README.md

 Keep in mind:
 -------------

 There is no support for _translated_ alias at the moment.
-I recommend to target your main audiance and take the default language to name the lead alias and get better SEO results.
+I recommend to target your main audience and take the default language to name the lead alias and get better SEO results.

 If no matching content can be detected the matching algorithm try to match the parent node and so on.